FiratTurkeli/worldtimes/README.md

 Splash screen
-Login Screen: Timezone list (to be parsed from API as shown in design) Date and time information of the selected timezone Multi-theme support: It will open with the device's theme
+Login Screen: Timezone list (parsed from API as shown in design) Date and time information of the selected timezone Multi-theme support: It will open with the device's theme